alkhatib99/reading-notes/Read11/README.md

 ### Lists Of Lists for CSV Data

-Before using NumPy, we’ll first try to work with the data using Python and the csv package.
-We can read in the file using the csv.reader object, which will allow us to read in and split up all the content from the ssv file.
+Before using NumPy, we’ll first try to work with the data using Python and the CSV package.
+We can read in the file using the cs
+v. reader object, which will allow us to read in and split up all the content from the ssv file.

 In the below code, we: